Skip to content

 Traditional development environments strip all of this out.
 Long planning cycles.
 Quarterly goals.
 Review processes measured in weeks.
 The brain that thrives on "the boss fight starts now" checks out during "we'll revisit this in the next sprint."

 AI coding reintroduces stakes at the session level.
 Ship something this hour.
 See it work or see it break.
 Fix it now.
-The loop is tight enough that each session feels like a boss fight, and that's what keeps the brain in the chair.
+Each session feels like a boss fight, and that's what keeps the brain in the chair.

 Limited working memory → external state management.
 You can't hold six things in your head?
 Write them down.
-Use .agents/learnings/, CLAUDE.md files, persistent directories.
+Put them in files the agent reads every session, a place it remembers so you don't have to.
 The AI handles the state you can't carry.
-This isn't a coping mechanism.
-It's the same pattern every distributed system uses.
-When a single node can't hold all state, you externalize it.
+Same pattern every distributed system uses: when a single node can't hold all state, you externalize it.
 ADHD brains discovered this out of necessity.

 Poor context switching → phase-based work.
 Transitioning between tasks is expensive for ADHD brains.
 So don't transition.
 Work in phases: research, then plan, then implement.
 One mode at a time.
-AI coding naturally supports this.
+AI coding fits this naturally.
 Each session has a clear mode and a clear goal.

 Hyperfocus → burst productivity.
-The ability to lock in for hours when the loop is right isn't a side effect of ADHD.
-It's the primary feature.
+The ability to lock in for hours when the loop is right is ADHD's primary feature.
 AI coding creates the conditions for hyperfocus: rapid iteration, immediate feedback, visible progress.
-The 4am sessions where you look up and realize you've shipped three features aren't irresponsible.
-They're the architecture working as designed.
+The 4am sessions where you look up and realize you've shipped three features are the architecture working as designed.

-These aren't ADHD "tips."
-They're architectural decisions that match how the brain works.
+These are architectural decisions that match how the brain works.

 Tight iteration cycles.
 Keep every task under 30 minutes.
 If a task can't be completed in one session of sustained attention, break it down further.
 Use git commits as checkpoints.
-Each commit is a save point, and you can always restart from the last one.
+Each commit is a save point you can restart from.

 External validation loops.
 Don't trust your own assessment of "is this done?"
 Use automated checks: npm run build, test suites, linting.
 The AI will tell you it's working when it isn't.
 Your brain will tell you it's fine when it isn't.
 Automated checks don't lie.

 Persistent context (the .agents/ pattern).
 Write down what you learned at the end of every session.
 One sentence is enough.
-The goal isn't documentation.
-It's giving future-you a way back in when the context has completely evaporated overnight.
+The goal is giving future-you a way back in when the context has completely evaporated overnight.
 An .agents/learnings/ folder turns forgetting from a catastrophe into a feature: you always restart by querying what you know.

 Context budgeting (the 40% rule).
 Never exceed 40% of an AI's context window.
 This applies to your own attention budget too.
 Load only what's relevant to the current phase.
 Discard everything else.
 ADHD brains and AI models fail the same way when overloaded: confidently, incoherently, without noticing.

 Manufacturing stakes.
 If the environment doesn't provide pressure, create it.
 Ship publicly.
 Set a timer.
 Tell someone what you're building.
 Open source your project so real users depend on it.
-The ADHD brain that can't focus on "improve the codebase" will lock in for hours on "someone filed an issue and they're waiting."
+When "someone filed an issue and they're waiting," the ADHD brain that can't focus on "improve the codebase" locks in for hours.

 The traits that made traditional coding feel like pushing through honey are the same traits that make AI coding feel like flow state.
 Limited working memory pushes you toward better external tooling.
 Poor context switching pushes you toward focused phases.
 Hyperfocus gives you burst capacity that steady-state workers can't match.
 Pattern recognition lets you see connections others miss.